 1.1.
 The aim of the Met Office is to provide for the UK an effective, modern and efficient national meteorological service.
-With respect to pricing, its policy is to be fair and consistent such that it meets all legal and regulatory requirements whilst achieving the objective of its Framework Document to 'maximise the return to the taxpayer' from profitable commercial outlets for services.
+With respect to pricing, its policy is to be fair and consistent such that it meets all legal and regulatory requirements whilst achieving the objective to 'maximise the return to the taxpayer' from its economic activities.
 This policy aims to achieve a fair balance between value for money for customers and a fair return to the Met Office.

 1.2.
 This pricing policy provides explanation of our pricing policies along with high-level information on the applicable regulations, legislation and government guidelines which the Met Office takes into account when setting prices for its products.
 This ensures that the Met Office maintains a 'level playing field' between Met Office business activity and the private sector, both of which depend on data collected and processed by the Met Office.

 1.3.
 Across all of its activities, the Met Office applies the following key principles:

 - Maximisation: The Met Office is committed to facilitating the widest possible access to, and dissemination of, the Met Office's outputs whenever this in the public interest, subject only to necessary prioritisation and capacity constraints.